dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 Our next step is to extend the `render()` method to customize the widget's appearance.
 To accomplish this, we are going to need two children.
 One `<img>` tag to show the worker's portrait and a `<strong>` tag to display the worker's name.

-{% instruction 'Try and implement that using the URL `images/worker.svg` and `'lastName, firstName'` as the worker's name.' %}
+{% instruction 'Try and implement that using the URL `images/worker.svg` and `"lastName, firstName"` as the worker\'s name.' %}

 If you need help, or want to check your solution, click the button below to see our solution.